Bachelor of Commerce

 - Taxation and Accounting

-As a Bachelor of Commerce student you will have a chance to integrate work and international experiences into your study.
+As a Bachelor of Commerce student you may have the chance to integrate work and international experiences into your study through:

 - Bachelor of Commerce with Honours